🔍 공개 퀴즈 검색

 Herd immunity means:

-1. Enough people vaccinated to stop spread ✓
+1. Most people vaccinated ✓

 2. Animals protected